 Impact of Agile on teams’ organization – Analyst role

 This change of mindset has risen questions about whether traditional company roles would still be present once the Agile methodology is applied across Celfocus projects.
-The Agile team is composed by three major roles: Development, Scrum Master and Product Owner.
-Depending on the project’s complexity, a few more roles might be added to the team such as Architect and Tester.
+The Agile team is composed of several major roles, including Scrum Master, Product Owner, QA, UX.
 So, how do Analysts fit in?

 In order to work under Agile, Analysts must be adaptable.
 The multitude of roles that Analysts need to play in Agile demands them to be committed to helping the business solve their problems, meaning that they shall adapt to the business/development process, help in the creation of a process or even adapt to the lack of process.